 Just say NO to store credit cards!
 What, but they are credit cards!
 I might get $20 off my $100 worth of clothes when I check out if I get this Old Navy credit card!
 What’s the logic in that?

-We like to keep ourselves open to Chase credit cards because they have so many great offers that come up.
+We like to keep ourselves open to Chase credit cards because they have many great offers.
 Two of the most recent Chase offers that we liked were:

 First of all, start saying no to any more store credit cards.
 The amount you save is not near the amount you will save on travel with credit card points!
 Don’t let those cards take up one of your 5/24 spots any longer.

 If you are at 5/24 or over, then start applying for business cards.
 Business cards do not count towards 5/24 (with the exception of Capital One, Discover, and TD Bank.)
-You won’t be able to be approved for Chase business cards but those issued by Amex, Citi, Bank of America, etc. are all fair game and won’t count towards your 5/24 count.
-If you are at 4/24 then you may also want to consider going for business credit cards so you can keep that last spot open in case a great Chase offer comes along.
+You won’t be able to be approved for Chase business cards, but those issued by Amex, Citi, Bank of America, etc., are all fair game and won’t count toward your 5/24 count.
+If you are at 4/24, you may also want to consider going for business credit cards to keep that last spot open in case a great Chase offer comes along.

-If you have a spouse or partner who is under 5/24, now is the time to have them apply for some of those Chase cards that you can’t apply for.
-Playing this game in 2-player mode is a crucial part of getting more and more travel points/miles.
-You don’t have to worry about what to do if you are over 5/24 if you have another person in the family who isn’t.
+If you have a spouse or partner under 5/24, now is the time to have them apply for some of those Chase cards you can’t apply for.
+Playing this game in 2-player mode is crucial to getting more travel points/miles.
+You don’t have to worry about what to do if you are over 5/24 and have another person in the family who isn’t.

 We continued to use the best credit cards we had for every purchase we made for everyday spending and continued to earn points.
 And more importantly, I survived, and we were able to start getting Chase cards again!

 Chase is not the only player when it comes to credit card issuers.
 There are still plenty of credit card issuers to choose from like American Express, Citi Bank, Barclays, Bank of America, US Bank, and more.
 The reason I was over 5/24 is that I was opening a lot of credit cards.
-That is also the reason I had so many points and why it didn’t really hurt to miss out on Chase cards for a while.
+That is also why I had so many points and didn’t really hurt to miss out on Chase cards for a while.